ManulHP/orelIT/README.md

 # About the project
 The project follows the Clean Architecture design pattern

-Used Bloc as the state management
+Uses Bloc as the state management

-Used shimmers to show the loading of the data
+Use shimmers to show the loading of the data